Home

 HOW TO BREAK THE ICE: INTRODUCTORY "ICE-BREAKERS"

-In the past, most speakers liked easing off the tension by asking people to introduce themselves before the presentation/speech started.
+In the past, most public speakers and presenters liked easing off the tension by asking people to introduce themselves before the presentation/speech started.
 But this approach only shifted the tension from the speaker to the audience since audience members would get intimidated by the sudden, unprepared speech they have to deliver.

-FREE, CREATIVE, FUN ICE-BREAKERS: EXAMPLES OF ENERGIZING ICEBREAKERS
+CORRECT AND WISE USE OF ICEBREAKERS IN PUBLIC SPEAKING: FREE, CREATIVE, FUN ICE-BREAKERS.
+EXAMPLES OF ENERGIZING ICEBREAKERS

 Ice breakers / Examples of fun warmups/icebreakers to break the ice and break the monotonous silence